-Review the Continuing Student Survey with an eye towards streamlining (i.e. only ask change of major/goal annually; ask to verify info already on file rather than re-enter student information, move important items to top of survey) Create audit reports for early validation of data by the campuses (see Gap Recommendation 5) Conduct training on PeopleSoft functionality especially when new releases of the system are implemented (see Gap Recommendation 8) • Add local additional questions to the online application to detect and direct students to the proper international applications (see Gap Recommendation 10) Create a two-way synchronization process between Terra Dotta and PeopleSoft COUNSELING & ASSESSMENT Continue District-wide effort to select and implement an Orientation system that will interface with PeopleSoft Review the Continuing Student Survey with an eye towards streamlining (i.e. only ask change of major/goal annually; ask to verify info already on file rather than re-enter student information, move important items to top of survey); use workflow to process the changes (see Gap Recommendation 2) Eliminate or streamline the manual entry of data reserving counseling time for students (see Gap Recommendation 11) Provide capability in PeopleSoft to capture all needed counseling data and eliminate the double entry and storage of data (see Gap Recommendation 6 & 11) Develop a direct interface from SARS to PeopleSoft to eliminate the double entry of data and regular verification Select and implement a digital imaging system (See Gap Recommendation 11) Review access restrictions for Counseling staff and train the on proper security; once training is completed grant access to use reporting and analytic capabilities to allow staff to be self-sufficient and better serve students (see Gap Recommendation 9) Create audit reports for early validation of data by the campuses (see Gap Recommendation 5) Complete the implementation of Degree Audit and Educational Planning modules in PeopleSoft including non- credit (see Gap Recommendation 6) 1.55 54 H. 1.55 1.11 1.11 1.11 1.11 1.11 1.11 1
+Review the Continuing Student Survey with an eye towards streamlining (i.e. only ask change of major/goal annually; ask to verify info already on file rather than re-enter student information, move important items to top of survey) (see Gap Recommendation 2) Collect and report WIA status by creating a student group for this population (see Gap Recommendation 10) Create audit reports for early validation of data by the campuses (see Gap Recommendation 5) Conduct training on PeopleSoft functionality especially when new releases of the system are implemented (see Gap Recommendation 8) Add local additional questions to the online application to detect and direct students to the proper international applications (see Gap Recommendation 10) Create a two-way synchronization process between Terra Dotta and PeopleSoft COUNSELING & ASSESSMENT Continue District-wide effort to select and implement an Orientation system that will interface with PeopleSoft Review the Continuing Student Survey with an eye towards streamlining (i.e. only ask change of major/goal annually; ask to verify info already on file rather than re-enter student workflow to process the changes (see Gap Recommendation 2) Eliminate or streamline the manual entry of data reserving counseling time for students (see Gap Recommendation 11) Provide capability in PeopleSoft to capture all needed counseling data and eliminate the double entry and storage of data (see Gap Recommendation 6 & 11) Develop a direct interface from SARS to PeopleSoft to eliminate the double entry of data and regular verification Select and implement a digital imaging system (See Gap Recommendation 11) Review access restrictions for Counseling staff and train the on proper security; once training is completed grant access to use reporting and analytic capabilities to allow staff to be self-sufficient and better serve students (see Gap Recommendation 9) Create audit reports for early validation of data by the campuses (see Gap Recommendation 5) Complete the implementation of Degree Audit and Educational Planning modules in PeopleSoft including non- credit (see Gap Recommendation 6)